 We’ve looked high and low for the best inflatable hot tubs you can buy today, and a consistent favorite among reviewers and consumers alike is the Coleman SaluSpa.
 True, the Coleman brand is usually associated with activities that burn a few calories, but as it turns out, the company also makes a killer hot tub.
 It has 114 bubble jets to soothe what aches, and the cushioned floor is more than comfortable for you and a few friends.
 The multi-function pump keeps things simple, and we like how the Power Saving Timer lets you heat things up in advance.
 The PVC construction is darn durable, too.

 For a little more space to stretch out (or “chill,” if you will), consider the Intex 75 PureSpa.
-It comes in a few sizes (the 85-inch model is $1,500) features contoured headrests and up to 170 bubble jets for maximum massage power; the multi-colored LED lights are a cool bonus, too.
+It comes in a few sizes, features contoured headrests and up to 170 bubble jets for maximum massage power; the multi-colored LED lights are a cool bonus, too.

 Because of their popularity, many of the best inflatable hot tubs can go out of stock temporarily at retailers, so if there’s one you like, you should check back frequently to see if it’s in stock.
 On the flip side, the end of summer has meant sales on some models —including pricier options — as retailers look to clear out stock.